apache/asterixdb-site/about.md

   database concepts.
 * An expressive and declarative query language (AQL) for querying semi-structured data.
-* A runtime query execution engine, Hyracks, for partitioned-parallel execution of query plans.
+* A runtime query execution engine, Apache Hyracks, for partitioned-parallel execution of query plans.
 * Partitioned LSM-based data storage and indexing for efficient ingestion of newly arriving data.